 - Voluntary Long Term Disability Insurance: Offered through The Standard Life Insurance Company, this benefit provides supplemental income if you’re unable to work due to illness or injury.
 Review information about the policy and how this benefit integrates with the University’s disability programs.

-- Additional Benefits: Find out about Adoption Assistance and Auto and Home Insurance on the additional benefits page.
+- Additional Benefits: Find out about Adoption Assistance, Identity Protection Services and Auto and Home Insurance on the additional benefits webpage.

 Life circumstances can change from year to year, and Open Enrollment is a time to review who is covered under your benefits and add or remove dependents, if necessary.
 A few reminders:

 - If you add a dependent to any benefit plan, you must provide proof of eligibility (i.e., marriage license, domestic partner documentation, birth or adoption certificate, legal custody paperwork, etc.).
 Eligible dependent criteria can be reviewed at the Benefits Eligibility Policy webpage.

 - Beneficiary designations can be updated through MySlice for your life insurance policy or TIAA for your retirement account.